GHvW/gose/README.md

 ## The Convention
 I don't write a lot of Go, or really any.
 My experience with it is primarily for study.
 Because of that I can never remember which side the error goes on in the tuple.
 Sometimes it's the same for `Result` in F#.
 Haskell's `Either`, when used for errors, has "Success" on the right and the "Error" on the left.
-It's easy for me to remember because "right is right".
-Since "right" is somewhat analogous to "success" it's easy to remember, so I do the same here.
-In the tuple, the left side is the error side, and the right is the success side.
+It's easy for me to remember because "right is right" since "right" is somewhat analogous to "success".
+I'm hoping it's as easy to remember for others, so in the tuple, the convention I use is the left side is the error side, and the right is the success side.
 ```chsarp
 (error, success)
 ```